-On the 9th day and 10th day of our New Zealand trip, we drove the stunning West Coast of South Island and did the top five free things between Greymouth and Haast.
+On the 9th day and 10th day of our New Zealand trip, we had the pleasure of driving along the breathtaking West Coast of South Island, exploring the top five free attractions between Greymouth and Haast.

 Top Free Things to Do between Greymouth and Haast

 Our West Coast of South Island journey began with a visit to Pancake Rocks, followed by a breathtaking sunset at Hokitika beach at dawn.
 Our talkative landlord recommended an astonishing glow worms cave near town after dinner.